uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 These algorithms typically have many parameters, i.e. knobs to control its internal behavior and produced result.
-In machine learning, those parameters are often referred as *meta-parameters* to distinguish them from the model parameters learnt during the training. `Some algorithms <xgboost_params_>`_ may define dozen of meta-parameters or depend on the other algorithm as, for example, the logistic regression training procedure depends on optimization algorithm.
+In machine learning, those parameters are often referred as *meta-parameters* to distinguish them from the model parameters learnt during the training. `Some algorithms <xgboost_params_>`_ define a dozen meta-parameters, while others depend on another algorithm as, for example, the logistic regression training procedure depends on optimization algorithm.